 Jared Farmer studies the overlapping historical dimensions of landscape, environment, technology, science, religion, culture, and law.
 His temporal expertise is the long nineteenth century; his regional expertise is the North American West.

-Prof. Farmer uses Instagram to record his landscape observations.
+Prof. Farmer uses Instagram to share landscape observations.

-His recent peer-reviewed work includes “Executive Domain: Military Reservations in the Wartime West,” in World War II and the West It Wrought (Stanford, 2020); “Taking Liberties with Historic Trees,” in the Journal of American History (March 2019); and “Technofossil,” in Future Remains: A Cabinet of Curiosities for the Anthropocene (Chicago, 2018).
-His current book project is a place-based planetary history of ancient trees and the problem of long-term thinking.
+Peer-reviewed essays include “Executive Domain: Military Reservations in the Wartime West,” in World War II and the West It Wrought (Stanford, 2020); “Taking Liberties with Historic Trees,” in the Journal of American History (March 2019); and “Technofossil,” in Future Remains: A Cabinet of Curiosities for the Anthropocene (Chicago, 2018).

 Ph.D.
 Stanford University

 American Monuments: Designs for the Future